pressla/imidocs/docs/kube-deployment-pattern-rh.md

           exec:
             command: ["stat", "/tmp/app-ready"]
 ```
+{ .annotate }
-1.  :man_raising_hand: Declaration of three replicas.
+1. Declaration of three replicas.
 You need more than one replica for a rolling update to make sense.
 2. Number of Pods that can be run temporarily in addition to the replicas specified during an update.
 In this example, it could be a maximum of four replicas.
 3. Number of Pods that may be unavailable during the update.
 Here it could be that only two Pods are available at a time during the update.
 4. Duration in seconds of all readiness probes for a rolled-out Pod needs to be healthy until the rollout continues.